vedas-dixit/LocalAgent/README.md

 - Vector store lives in `./chromadb_store` (created automatically)
 - You can wipe it by deleting that folder if you want a clean slate
+- Markdown reports saved via the tool are in `./LocalStore` (created automatically)

 ---